abspangler13/VariantAnnotation/README.md

 ## Description

-This script first takes a .vcf file, converts it a GRanges data object.
+This script first takes a .vcf file and converts it a GRanges data object.
 It then creates a separate data frame of annotations including the depth of sequence coverage, variant type, alternate allele frequency, and a few others.
 Lastly, it saves this annotation data frame as a .csv file in the working directory.

 ## Locations of answers to challenge questions in output file
 1. `var.type` and `var.effect` columns